Pacific Wrecks

 Mission History

-On February 3, 1944 took off at 9:40am from Piva South Airfield (Piva Yoke) on Bougainville piloted by 1st Lt.
-Robert Murray Hanson on a mission to escort eighteen TBF Avengers from VMF-233 against Tobera Airfield south of Rabaul.
-The formation included eight F4U Corsairs with Hanson leading the second flight.
-Other escorting aircraft included eight F6F Hellcats from VF-38 plus twelve SBD Dauntless from VMSB-341.
+On February 3, 1944 at 9:40am took off from Piva South Airfield (Piva Yoke) on Bougainville piloted by 1st Lt.
+Robert Murray Hanson as one of eight F4U Corsairs on an escort mission for eighteen TBF Avengers from VMF-233 on a bombing mission against shipping off Rabaul but instead divert to bomb Tobera Airfield.
+Hanson leading the second flight of Corsairs.
+The formation included eight F6F Hellcats from VF-38 escorting twelve SBD Dauntless from VMSB-341.

-Inbound to the target, the weather was scattered cumulus from ground to 5,000' and clear over as the formation flew up the Warangoi River arriving over the target area by 11:55am and turned over Tobera Airfield.
-The formation was intercepted by approximately fifteen Zeros in groups of three to six.
+Inbound to the target, the weather was scattered cumulus from ground to 5,000' and clear over as the formation flew up the Warangoi River and arrived over the target area by 11:55am and turned over Tobera Airfield.
+The bombers caught a plane on the ground that exploded and strafed trucks.
+The formation was intercepted by approximately fifteen Zeros flying in groups of three to six.
+Intercepting, the F4U Corsairs claimed seven in air combat with the loss of three planes and two bombers damaged.

 Returning, the formation flew via Kabanga Bay then towards Cape Saint George on New Ireland.
-Returning, this Corsair attempted to strafe targets at Cape Alexander on New Ireland.
-While strafing, hit by anti-aircraft fire and crashed into the sea and cartwheeled on impact.
+Hanson attempted to strafe targets at Cape Alexander on New Ireland.
+While strafing, this Corsair was hit by anti-aircraft fire, crashed into the sea and cartwheeled on impact.
 When Hanson failed to return, he was officially listed as Missing In Action (MIA).

 Memorials